Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

 UpdateSystemState():
   energy_percent ← current_energy / max_energy × 100

-  // Determine state from energy level if energy_percent ≥ 80: new_state ← OPTIMAL
+  if energy_percent ≥ 80: new_state ← OPTIMAL
   else if energy_percent ≥ 60: new_state ← FATIGUED
   else if energy_percent ≥ 30: new_state ← OVERTIRED
   else if energy_percent ≥ 10: new_state ← CRITICAL
   else: new_state ← PROTECTIVE

-  // Adjust for high entropy
   if entropy_percent > 90 and new_state ≠ PROTECTIVE:
     Degrade new_state by one level